moj-analytical-services/user-guidance/source/documentation/data-docs/curated-databases-docs/databases-for-analysis-and-apps.md

 When you access things on the Analytical Platform, you do so by taking on your 'role', which lists the set of things that you are permitted to do.
 This is how you interact with RStudio, Jupyter, Airflow, S3 buckets, etc. Since apps also need permissions to access things, they also have roles.
 When app users are interacting with an app, it will be carrying out tasks using its own role.
 In order to minimise the damage that an app could do in the unlikely event of it being compromised, we provide apps with much more restricted roles than those given to users.
 What this means is:

 - Apps cannot access (read/write) S3 buckets created by the AP users (instead they have their own 'app buckets' prefixed with `alpha-app-`)
-- Apps cannot access databases created for the AP users (these are all of the curated databases created by the Data Engineering Team)
+- Apps cannot access curated databases created by the Data Engineering Team
-- Users can access (read/write) app buckets (permissions to do this are given via the Control Panel).
+- Both apps and users can access (read/write) app buckets (permissions to do this are given via the Control Panel).

 If you create an app that needs specific data from our databases then you need to consider the following practices: